-6. A new Statutory Framework for the Early Years Foundation Stage will commence in September 2012 and the current six areas of learning become seven.
-Children will be assessed in relation to the revised early learning goals against three levels.
+7. A new Statutory Framework for the Early Years Foundation Stage commenced in September 2012 and the previous six areas of learning became seven.
+At the end of the Reception Year, children are assessed in relation to the revised early learning goals against three levels.
 These are: 'meeting expected levels of development', 'exceeding expected levels' or 'not yet reaching expected levels ('emerging')'.
 The Early Years Foundation Stage Profile will not reflect the new seven areas for learning, or the three levels, until July 2013.
-Children in the reception year in 2012-13 should be working across the seven areas of learning from September 2012, though guidance for assessing these areas will not be available to schools until towards the middle of the autumn term.
+Children in the Reception Year in 2012-13 should be working across the seven areas of learning from September 2012, although guidance for assessing these areas was not made available to schools until late in the autumn term 2012.
 Inspectors should take this into account when evaluating children's achievement.

-- 7. Inspectors should familiarise themselves with the new 'Development matters3' and the Statutory Framework for the Early Years Foundation Stage'4. - 8.
-There are no national data for attainment on entry.
-Inspectors should make a professional judgement about children's attainment on entry by taking account of the proportions of children meeting expectations in the age-related bands of 'Development Matters' in the Early Years Foundation Stage.
-Remember to avoid using the term 'average' and 'standards' as there is no 'national average' for three- and four-year-olds on entry to nursery and reception. - 9.
-If a substantial number of new children enter the school in reception or leave after nursery (age 4), establish attainment on entry to reception as well as to the nursery.
+- 8. Inspectors should familiarise themselves with the new 'Development matters3' and the Statutory Framework for the Early Years Foundation Stage'4. - 9.
+The Statutory Framework encourages early years settings to use 'Development Matters' in the Early Years Foundation Stage 'as a guide to making best-fit judgements about whether a child is showing typical development for their age, may be at risk of delay or is ahead for their age.'
+Inspectors should discuss with the school the proportions of children working within the age-related bands of 'Development Matters' when making a professional judgement about children's attainment when they start school.
+There are no national data for attainment on entry and no prescribed methods of assessing children when they start school.
+Inspectors should avoid using the terms 'average' and 'standards' as there is no 'national average' for three- and four-year-olds on entry to nursery and reception. - 10.
+If a substantial number of new children start school in reception or leave after nursery (age four), evaluate attainment on entry to reception as well as to the nursery.
 Also take into account children who enter reception part-way through the year.
 If many children enter reception without pre-school experience, this might mean that attainment on entry at this point is lower than, or similar to, the expected attainment on entry to nursery (at age three).
 Check arrangements for 'staggered entry' and part- and full-time attendance, as the amount of time spent in school may affect both attainment and progress.